vishwa3596/webclub/webclub/survey frontend/README.md

 How to start this project after downloading. after downloading the project run -> npm install
+                after that        -> npm start install the dependencies mentioned in the requirement.txt file (pip install -r requirements.txt) for python 2 and (pip3 install -r requirements.txt) for python 3.x
-                after that        -> npm start at the same time run the backend with -> python app.py
+at the same time run the backend with -> python app.py

 this is a simple project i have created with all my efforts.
 There is a lot of scope of improvement